hunter-teacher-cert/currdev-work-JABianchi/01_compare.md

 ## TAKEAWAYS:
-* I definitely want to integrate parts of CSAwesome into my curriculum this year, particularly the videos that incorporate new content.
+* **Videos:** I definitely want to integrate parts of CSAwesome into my curriculum this year, particularly the videos that incorporate new content.
-* There are also great "Rearrange the Code Blocks" activities that ProjectSTEM does not offer as well.
+* **Block Activities:** There are also great "Rearrange the Code Blocks" activities that ProjectSTEM does not offer as well.
-* Also, I want to offer students to complete CSAwesome lessons as an alternative if they struggle in a particular unit in ProjectSTEM (ie. if students get less than a 70 on a Unit Test?)
+* **Alternative for Struggling Students:** Also, I want to offer students to complete CSAwesome lessons as an alternative if they struggle in a particular unit in ProjectSTEM (ie. if students get less than a 70 on a Unit Test?)